potatodevs/cloudit/README.md

 3. Download **[aFileChooser](https://github.com/iPaulPro/aFileChooser)** and import the library project.
 Just like how it was done with Android Sherlock Bar.

+4. Download **[image-chooser-library](https://github.com/coomar2841/image-chooser-library)** and import the library project.
+Just like how it was done with Android Sherlock Bar.

-4. Follow the instructions on Crashlytics to install the SDK from Eclipse.
+5. Follow the instructions on Crashlytics to install the SDK from Eclipse.
 It is pretty easy. (https://www.crashlytics.com/downloads/plugins)

-3. Build and run!
+6. Build and run!